ViewComfy/ViewComfy/README.md

 ## Features

 ### Input Editor
-Configure the way your workflow's inputs are displayed and only show the ones users need access to.
+Configure how each workflow input appears and expose only what your users need.
 ![ViewComfy input editor](https://github.com/user-attachments/assets/009e3cb1-2a72-4a97-8c5d-b691ab679cae)

 Supported input types: